List of all -year-old Apple-1 computers in a virtual museum. Mobile-friendly and responsive website.

 Corey Cohen.

-Thank you to all Apple-1 owners and curators of museums who shared information, pictures and passion.
+Thanks also to all Apple-1 owners and museum curators who shared information, pictures, and their passion.

-And of course, thanks everyone else (including the many owners of an Apple-1) who has contributed to the preservation of the history of the Apple-1.
+And of course, thanks to everyone else (including the many Apple-1 owners) who has contributed to preserving the history of the Apple-1.
 Legacy of the Apple-1 Registry.

-You can link to the Apple-1 Registry.
-Any form of reprint or reproduction (including excerpts) only with written permission of the Apple-1 Registry.
+You may link to the Apple-1 Registry.
+Any form of reprint or reproduction (including excerpts) is only permitted with written permission from the Apple-1 Registry.

-Press releases and images free to use under CC BY-SA 4.0.
+Press releases and images are free to use under CC BY-SA 4.0.

 THE APPLE-1 REGISTRY IS NOT ASSOCIATED IN ANY WAY WITH THE APPLE INC.